Is a SurfPrep Sander Worth It? The Honest Review

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

-Otherwise the paint can peel or scratch off easily.
+If you skip sanding before painting furniture, the paint can peel or scratch off easily.
 Here’s more information on sanding before painting furniture and its importance in the furniture painting process.

-Because power sanders easily damage and eat through any raised details or edges, I have to sand A LOT by hand because furniture has a lot of details, grooves and trim.
+Because regular electric sanders have flat and ridged pads, they easily damage and sand through any raised details or edges.
+I had to sand A LOT by hand because furniture has a lot of details, grooves and trim.
+When sanding by hand, here is the best way to sand curved surfaces.

 scuff sanding furniture before paint

+But wait, there’s more.
 After scuff sanding, there is a coat or two of primer, a couple of coats of paint, and/or a few coats of topcoat.
+And each product recommends sanding in between coats for the smoothest most durable finish!

 Can you see the pattern here?
-From start to finish, I spend the most time sanding furniture.
+From start to finish, I would spend the most of my time sanding furniture.
 I should really be called a furniture sander instead of a furniture painter!
+And remember, almost all of those times, I had to sand by hand.
+Talk about time consuming!

 The 1/2″ foam pads are amazingly flexible and allow you to sand curved surfaces, and go over trim and details without damaging them.
-But you can also get into the details while you’re at it!
+But you can also get into the grooves and details while you’re at it!

 sanding curved surfaces with SurfPrep sander

-I dread sanding each piece of furniture by hand.
+I dreaded sanding each piece of furniture by hand.
 And it’s not just once that I have to sand each piece.
 I sand each piece of furniture at least 3 times.
 At least!
+But now I can thoroughly sand a piece of furniture within a couple of minutes.
+Compared to taking 10-15 minutes to sand it.

-Before the SurfPrep, I had this Dewalt orbital sander.
+Before I bought the SurfPrep, I had this cheap round Dewalt orbital sander.
 It has a little bag on it to catch the dust, but let’s be honest.
 That little bag doesn’t really do much, does it?
+So I bought a little vacuum attachment for it.

+Well, it wasn’t the right attachment, or I needed another part.
+Something wasn’t right about it, so I had to hold the hose to my shop vac onto the end of the sander.
 Yeah, I should have researched more and figured out what part I really needed.
 But Dewalt wasn’t clear on what part you needed, and I just plain got so confused that I gave up.

-SurfPrep makes the vacuum connections so EASY!
+SurfPrep sanding makes connecting a vacuum to their sander so EASY!

-I have this RIDGID shop vac with the orange hose and I’m using the SurfPrep flex hose (a must buy so you don’t have to struggle with a stiff hose!) and the 1″ – 1.25″ hose connector.
+For my sander vacuum system, I have this RIDGID shop vac (with the orange hose) with 6 horsepower, and a large capacity.
+On the end of the orange hose, I have the SurfPrep flex hose, which is a must buy so you don’t have to struggle with a stiff hose!

 surfprep sander with vacuum attachment and flex hose